secretstartups/handbook/business-technology/enterprise-applications/guides/product-catalog/index.html.md

 **List Price**
 - Add the dollar amount price of the SKU.
 If a unit of measure is associated to this SKU, explain the dollar amount per UOM (Example: _$250/seat/quarter_)

-In the issue template, three asteriks (***) next to sections in Step 1 are considered a "non-standard" configuration request and require additional Cross-functional approvals in Step 2.
+In the issue template, three asterisks (***) next to sections in Step 1 are considered a "non-standard" configuration request and require additional Cross-functional approvals in Step 2.
 {: .alert .alert-warning}

 ### Step 2.
 Cross-functional Approval For Pricing and Non-Standard Requests